changpingc/kepler.gl/docs/user-guides/c-types-of-layers/k.trip.md

 **Data format**
 Currently trip layer support a special geoJSON format where the coordinate linestring has a 4th element denoting timestamp.

-In order to animate the path, the geometry needs to contain `LineString` feature type and the coordinates need to have 4 elements with the first two being longitude and latitude, the third being altitude and the fourth being timestamp.
+In order to animate the path, the geometry needs to contain `LineString` feature type and the coordinates need to have 4 elements `[longitude, latitude, altitude, timestamp]`.

 ```
 {